marwahaha/tonys/README.md

 #### The Home-Page
 - Main menu naviagation for the entire site
-- Mian logo for navigation & Aesthtics
+- Main logo for navigation & Aesthtics
 - Call to action on front main banner
 - Mian Menu to navigate to the menu page
+- Gallery section to induce the customers into looking into the menu
+- A taster of the menu to futher induce the customer into looking into the menu
-- Footer with a aafcebook socail link
+- Footer with socail media links
 #### The About-Page
 - Information about the website & a Gallery of dish's
 -
-#### The SEO-Page
+#### The Menu-Page
+- Information about the websites restaurant menu
 -
--
 #### The Contact-Page
--
--
+- Information about the websites contactable number's -
 #### The Blog-Page
 -